xephora/Threat-Remediation-Scripts/Threat-Track/CS_INSTALLER/readme.md

 ### Malicious ISO

 The Naming convention of the ISOs appear to be targeting young adults.
+These names consistenly change each infection it seems.

 ```
 Universal Chat Spammer.iso